ATraxLab/Onboarding/README.Rmd

 ## Learning software

 Learn to use R!
-Some tutorial options:
+Some tutorial options (see below for more):

 * [This tutorial](http://www.cyclismo.org/tutorial/R/) is a good starting place, especially sections 1-7, 13, and 15.
 Get in the habit of commenting and saving your work as script (.R) files.
 * [R for Data Science](https://r4ds.had.co.nz/) is a work-through-it-as-you-go book.
 It will take a while, but you will learn a lot about some modern and very nice tools in R.